Anchoring or the Anchoring Bias is the human tendency to evaluate or “anchor” numbers based on their presentation.

 Anchoring is so persistent because of how much information there is to process.
 It is simply impossible to have the time to know all the details of every story.

-This bias reveals itself in many aspects of financial – and other – reporting.
-Due to the nature of this site we’re most familiar with economic reporting bias… but Michael Crichton’s famous Gell-Mann amnesia theorem hints at the iceberg below.
+This bias reveals itself in many aspects of reporting.
+On this site we like to point out economic and finance reporting bias.
+But that’s just our expertise and interest – Michael Crichton’s famous Gell-Mann amnesia theorem hints at the iceberg of misinformation in the news.

-Most every every slightly contentious article has layers of manipulations and assumptions in interpreting and reporting the data.
-It’s often difficult to understand or trust anything besides the actual primary source… and those have their own biases.
-Financial reporting often includes some form of “continues winning streak” or “lowest point since” because financial data is very volatile.
-There are so many tracked datasets out there there will certainly be thousands of spurious correlations.
+It’s often difficult to understand or trust anything besides a primary source… and those have their own biases!
+Financial reporting often includes some form of “continues winning streak” or “lowest point since” because financial data is so volatile.
+There are so many datasets out there there will certainly be thousands of spurious correlations.

 What is the Solution to Anchoring Bias?